 Subscribe to the blog, and/or to the newsletter.

-If you subscribe to the blog, you will get an automated email for every new blog post.
-If you’d prefer more variety or longer articles, subscribe to the newsletter (mailing list).
+If you subscribe to the blog, you‘ll get an automated email with each new blog post.
+If you’d prefer more variety or longer articles – eventually – subscribe to the newsletter (mailing list).